ahmedsadman/covid19-bd/README.md

 ## Development

-Feel free to contribute and make the API for feature-rich.
+Feel free to contribute and make the API feature-rich.
 For this to work, you have to have the following Buildpacks:

 -   Python
 -   Java (required by some dependencies)